iseif/developer-utility-belt/README.md

 - **IP Address Info:** Get details about your public IP address and geolocation
 - **User Agent Parser:** Parse User Agent strings to extract browser and OS information
+- **Network Ports:** Reference for common network ports, protocols, and services
 - **HTTP Status Codes:** Reference for HTTP status codes with descriptions and categories
 - **HTTP Headers:** Reference for HTTP request and response headers with descriptions
 - **MIME Type Lookup:** Find MIME types for file extensions and vice versa